-Heath Thomas (Ph.D., Old Testament, University of Gloucestershire, United Kingdom) has been the Dean of the Hobbs College for Theology and Ministry at Oklahoma Baptist University since December 2015.
-He is also the author of the Habakkuk commentary in the Two Horizons series.
+Health Thomas is the author of the Habakkuk commentary in the Two Horizons series.
+Dr. Thomas (Ph.D., Old Testament, University of Gloucestershire, United Kingdom) has been the Dean of the Hobbs College for Theology and Ministry at Oklahoma Baptist University since December 2015.

 Dr. Thomas also serves as Associate Vice President for Church Relations and Professor of Old Testament at OBU.
 Prior to arriving at Oklahoma Baptist University, Dr. Thomas served as Director of Ph.D.
 Studies and Associate Professor of Old Testament and Hebrew at Southeastern Baptist Theological Seminary in Wake Forest, North Carolina.